MASLAB/battery-how-to/README.md

 # Storage

 Here is a general list of steps for storing batteries.
+For more information, check battery manufacturer's manual.

 1. [Inspect.](#battery-inspection)
 2. Store in a battery-safe bag.